-Collectively, rare diseases affect 1 in 20 people1, but fewer than half of the approximately 10,000 catalogued rare diseases have a resolved genetic aetiology2.
-Standardised GS of large, phenotypically diverse collections of rare disease patients enables aetiological discovery across a wide range of pathologies^{3,4,5} while boosting genetic diagnostic rates for patients.
-The 100KGP, the largest GS study of rare disease patients to date, sequenced 34,523 United Kingdom National Health Service patients with rare diseases and 43,016 of their unaffected relatives.
+Collectively, rare diseases affect 1 in 20 people1, but fewer than half of the approximately 10,000 cataloged rare diseases have a resolved genetic etiology2.
+Standardized genome sequencing (GS) of large, phenotypically diverse collections of patients with rare diseases enables etiological discovery across a wide range of pathologies3-5 while boosting genetic diagnostic rates for patients.
+The 100,000 Genomes Project (100KGP), the largest GS study of patients with rare diseases to date, sequenced 34,523 UK National Health Service patients with rare diseases and 43,016 of their unaffected relatives.
 The linked genetic and phenotypic data of 100KGP participants were then made available to researchers through a web portal called the Genomics England Research Environment.
 The scale and complexity of such large GS datasets and the hierarchical nature of patient phenotype coding6 induce numerous bioinformatic and statistical challenges.
 Most importantly, the full genotype data from GS studies of tens of thousands of individuals are typically stored in unmodifiable files many terabytes in size, leading to high storage and processing costs.
-Recently developed frameworks such as Hail7 and OpenCGA8 afford greater flexibility.
-However, they are designed to capture genotypes for variants across the full minor allele frequency (MAF)

-spectrum, from rare (MAF<0.1%) to common (MAF>5%) variants.
+Recently developed frameworks, such as Hail7 and OpenCGA8, afford greater flexibility.
+However, they are designed to capture genotypes for variants across the full minor allele frequency (MAF) spectrum, from rare (MAF < 0.1%) to common (MAF > 5%) variants.
 To accommodate large numbers of genotypes, they depend on distributed storage systems and require numerous software packages, hindering deployment.
-We developed a database schema, the 'Rareservoir,' for working with rare variant genotypes and patient phenotypes flexibly and efficiently.
-We deployed a Rareservoir only 5.5GB in size of the 100KGP data and applied the Bayesian statistical method BeviMed9 to identify genetic associations between coding genes and each of the 269 rare disease classes assigned to patients by clinicians.
-Out of the previously unknown associations that we identified, we followed up the most plausible subset in confirmatory analytical and experimental work.
+We developed a database schema, the 'Rareservoir', for working with rare variant genotypes and patient phenotypes flexibly and efficiently.
+We deployed a Rareservoir only 5.5 GB in size of 100KGP data and applied the Bayesian statistical method BeviMed9 to identify genetic associations between coding genes and each of the 269 rare disease classes assigned to patients by clinicians.
+Of the previously unknown associations that we identified, we followed up the most plausible subset in confirmatory analytical and experimental work.